List of Alien (franchise) characters: Tennessee

-Sergeant Lope
+Lope

-Sgt.
-Lope (Demián Bichir) is the ranking military officer aboard the Covenant who is married to Sergeant Hallett.
+Dan Lope (Demián Bichir) is the ranking military officer aboard the Covenant who is married to Sergeant Hallett.
 Lope leads the excursion on the planet's surface to the crashed Engineer ship.
 On the journey back to the lander, Lope notices Hallett's condition deteriorating, which alarms him.
 Upon reaching the lander, the ship explodes and a Neomorph attacks while another bursts from his husband's throat.
-A Neomorph attacks Lope when David intervenes and leads the survivors to his base, where Lope discovers Shaw's corpse.
-He is attacked by a Facehugger, but he is quickly and seemingly saved by Cole, who manages to cut it off him, though his face is severely burned by the acid in the process.
+While searching for Oram, Lope is attacked by a Facehugger, but he is quickly and seemingly saved by Cole, who manages to cut it off him, though his face is severely burned by the acid in the process.
 As Cole is killed by a now mature Alien, Lope escapes with the other survivors to the cargo lander.
 Aboard Covenant, Lope receives medical treatment, but dies when an Alien erupts from his chest, revealing that despite the short time that the Facehugger was on him, it succeeded in impregnating him.

 Karine Oram

 Karine Oram (Carmen Ejogo) is a biologist aboard the Covenant who is married to Christopher Oram.
 After Branson dies and her husband becomes the new captain of the Covenant, Karine reassures him when he questions whether the crew respects him as their new leader.
 During the ground expedition towards the crashed Engineer ship, Karine diverts off the path to collect samples for research.
 Her escort, Ledward, becomes ill from his alien infestation, prompting Karine to help him back to the lander.
 While attempting to provide Ledward with medical assistance, Maggie Faris witnesses the beginnings of a severe infection on Ledward's back.
 Out of fear, she locks Karine in with him.
-A Neomorphs bursts out of Ledward's back and mauls Karine to death.
+A Neomorph bursts out of Ledward's back and mauls Karine to death.

 Maggie Faris

 Maggie Faris (Amy Seimetz) is the lander pilot serving aboard the Covenant and Tennessee's wife.
 Faris pilots the lander carrying the excursion team down through the ionic storm, to the surface of the planet.
 While the excursion team makes their way to the crashed Engineer ship, Faris stays with the lander, to calibrate its instruments and communicate with Tennessee.
 She receives communications from Karine Oram that Ledward is ill, prompting her to prepare the medical bay.
 Upon seeing Ledward's deadly and potentially contagious condition, Faris locks Karine and him in the medical bay, refusing to allow Karine to escape.
 When the Neomorph emerges and escapes the room, Faris arms herself and attempts to kill it.
-In the process, she inadvertently damages the lander, causing it to explode.
+In the process, she inadvertently shoots a cache of stored explosives, causing the lander to explode.
 A burning Faris stumbles out of the ship and succumbs to her injuries on the foot ramp.